Economy of Jamaica: Agriculture

 Agricultural production is an important contributor to Jamaica's economy.
 However, it is vulnerable to extreme weather, such as hurricanes and to competition from neighbouring countries such as the USA.
 Other difficulties faced by farmers include thefts from the farm, known as praedial larceny.
 Agricultural production accounted for 7.4% of GDP in 1997, providing employment for nearly a quarter of the country.
 Jamaica's agriculture, together with forestry and fishing, accounted for about 6.6% of GDP in 1999.
 Sugar has been produced in Jamaica for centuries, it is the nation's dominant agricultural export.
 Sugar is produced in nearly every parish.
 The production of raw sugar in the year 2000 was estimated at 175,000 tons, a decrease from 290,000 tons in 1978.

 Jamaican agriculture has been less prominent in GDP in the 2000s than other industries, hitting an all-time low between 2004 and 2008.
 This may have been due to a reaction to increased competition as international trade policies were enacted.
 For example, as NAFTA was enacted in 1993, a significant amount of Caribbean exports to the United States diminished, being out competed by Latin American exports.
-Another example is the Banana Import Regime's 3rd phase, in which EU nations had first given priority in banana imports to previously colonized nations.
+Another example is the Banana Import Regime's 3rd phase, in which EU nations had first given priority in banana imports to previously colonised nations.
 Under pressure by the World Trade Organization, the EU policy was altered to provide a non-discriminatory trade agreement.
 Jamaica's banana industry was easily outpriced by American companies exporting Latin American goods.
 Jamaica's agriculture industry is now bouncing back, growing from being 6.6% of GDP to 7.2%.